iwona-pekala/mobile-a11y/Android/Text Field/Label.md

 Keep these elements as real UI content and preserve the text field's native semantics.
 Do not try to reproduce them with `contentDescription` **anywhere** in the text field hierarchy.

 **Note:** This guidance does not prevent leading or trailing icons from having their own accessibility information when applicable.
-Adding an accessible name to an icon is not the same as affecting the semantics of a complex control such as a text field.
+Adding an accessible name to an icon does not alter the relationship between a text field's name and value.